Interested in this innovation?

 Arun Kapur, 5 Areas for Development Creator

 The Royal Academy, a residential school in Bhutan, has developed a holistic curriculum focusing on the 5 Areas of Development.
 Each area is given equal weighting and the interconnection between all areas is emphasised.

-Cerebral development (the academic area) teaches communication, comprehension, critical thinking and curiosity to enhance academic learning.
+Cerebral development (the academic area) emphasises communication, comprehension, critical thinking and curiosity to enhance academic learning.

 Physical development focuses on health, fitness and sports.